PhilippPro/PhilippPro.github.io/_posts/2018-11-9-mlr_vs_caret.md

 No clear winner here.

+## Datasets

+Datasets can be nice for illustration and testing purposes. caret comes with 10 datasets, which are nicely [documented](http://topepo.github.io/caret/data-sets.html). mlr provides 16 already build tasks.
+Moreover there is a nice connection to the [OpenML](https://github.com/openml/openml-r) package and its [online platform](https://www.openml.org/) with over 20000 datasets from all domains.

+Advantage for mlr here.

 # Speed

 There shouldn't be a big time difference for the operations of the package itself as most of the operations are not computationally intensive.